Network-Rail-Business-Systems/laravel-moodle/readme.md

 ### Configuration

 Optionally, publish the config file.
+This is required if you want to customise which fields are synchronised from Moodle to your user model.

 ```bash
 php artisan vendor:publish